Cliff Pennington (baseball): New York Yankees

 On April 5, 2019, Pennington signed a minor league contract with the New York Yankees.
 He was released on June 4, 2019.

 Coaching career

-On July 17 2019, he was hired as a student assistant coach by his alma mater, Texas A&M. Following the 2021 season, Pennington joined the coaching staff of the Dallas Baptist Patriots as recruiting coordinator.
+On July 17, 2019, he was hired as a student assistant coach by his alma mater, Texas A&M. Following the 2021 season, Pennington joined the coaching staff of the Dallas Baptist Patriots as recruiting coordinator.
+On June 4, 2025, Pennington was hired back by his alma mater, Texas A&M to coach infield defense as well as coach third base on offense.